 The earlier higher contributions begin, the quicker your account balance will grow.
 Don't miss out on months of potentially higher contributions by waiting until your enrollment deadline.

-If your date of hire is prior to January 1, 2018, your enrollment period will end at 4:00 p.m.
-Eastern Time, on the last business day of the fifth month following your month of hire.
-If your date of hire is on or after January 1, 2018, your enrollment period will end at 4:00 p.m.
+Your enrollment period will end at 4:00 p.m.
 Eastern Time, on the last business day of the eighth month following your month of hire.
 Your initial election will be considered your initial choice or first election.
-If your date of hire is prior to January 1, 2018 and you do not make an active plan election, you will be automatically enrolled in the Pension Plan; this automatic enrollment (or default) is considered your initial choice or first election.
 If your date of hire is on or after January 1, 2018 and you do not make an active plan election, you will be automatically enrolled as follows; this automatic enrollment (or default) is considered your initial choice or first election.

 |Membership Class||Plan Default|